Arctium

 Arctium is a genus of biennial plants commonly known as burdock, family Asteraceae.
 Native to Europe and Asia, several species have been widely introduced worldwide.
-Burdock's clinging properties, in addition to providing an excellent mechanism for seed dispersal, led to the invention of the hook and loop fastener.
+Burdock's clinging properties, in addition to providing an excellent mechanism for seed dispersal, led to the invention of the hook-and-loop fastener.

 Description

 Plants of the genus Arctium have dark green leaves that can grow up to 70 cm long.
-They are generally large, coarse and ovate, with the lower ones being heart-shaped.
+They are generally large, coarse, and ovate, with the lower ones being heart-shaped.
 They are woolly underneath.
 The leafstalks are generally hollow.
-Arctium species generally flower from July through to October.
-Burdock flowers provide essential pollen and nectar for honeybees around August when clover is on the wane and before the goldenrod starts to bloom.
+Arctium species generally flower from July through October.
+Burdock flowers provide essential pollen and nectar for honeybees around August, when clover is on the wane and before the goldenrod starts to bloom.

-Burdock's clinging properties provides it an excellent mechanism for seed dispersal.

 Taxonomy

+In 1753, the Swedish botanist Carl Linnaeus established genus Arctium by recognizing two species: Arctium lappa and Arctium personata.
+The type specimen Arctium lappa was collected from a cultivated waste area in Europe ("habitat in Europae cultis ruderatis").
+As of August 2025, the name Arctium personata is a synonym for Carduus personata.

 A large number of species have been placed in genus Arctium at one time or another, but most of them are now classified in the related genus Cousinia.
 The precise limits between Arctium and Cousinia are hard to define; there is an exact relation between their molecular phylogeny.
 The burdocks are sometimes confused with the cockleburs (genus Xanthium) and rhubarb (genus Rheum).